EMERIC237/cis_final_capeTown/README.md

 ## 👤 About the Developer

 **Emeric Fokouong Touolac**
-Student, CIS 181: Web Development I
+Student, CIS 181: Web Development
 Passionate about sharing the beauty of Cape Town with the world!

 ---

-If you have questions, suggestions, or want to connect, feel free to reach out!
+If you have questions, suggestions, or want to connect with me, feel free to reach out at this email :efokouongtouolac@student.ccc.edu!